Do you offer a free trial lesson or consultation?

 My schedule is often overbooked, and a cancelled lesson with appropriate notice could mean I could accommodate another student who has requested an extra lesson or different time, or otherwise make plans.
 Likewise, I regularly turn away multiple new clients a month because my schedule is too full to fit their schedules.
 A last minute cancellation, for me, is lost income as well as opportunity.
 A straight forward policy will also help us avoid the drama and uncomfortable situations last minute cancellations can create.

 Can I still ask to move my time without penalty, if I tell you I’m flexible and can keep my original time if necessary?

 I try to be flexible when I can– you’re always welcome to call to discuss.
 Know that in my busy season (August – November) your chances are low.

 Can I get a discount?

 At this time I am not offering any tutoring discounts.
-If you’re prepping for the ACT, and I’m out of your price range, I highly recommend checking out our online course– you’ll hear most all of the strategies I tell my private students if you subscribe and watch our videos.
+If you’re prepping for the ACT or SAT, and I’m out of your price range, I highly recommend checking out our online course– you’ll hear most all of the strategies I tell my private students if you subscribe and watch our videos.

 If you’re set on private tutoring and want to save money, the best way to save money is to find a friend for a group class, or to combine 1-2 private lessons with our online course.

 If I prepay for lessons and don’t use all of them, can I get a refund?